scribe-security/docs/docs/how-to-run-scribe/ci-integrations/jenkins.md

 3 new Global credential are created with **Secret File** (Kind)

+> Further secure access to `attest-key` credential is recommended, for example using a Role-Based Access Control plugin.

 ### Usage example
 As an example a SLSA attest command can be issued using the following snippet.
 ```javascript